Sovereign Grace Bible Church

 10:00 am online

-There is a short prayer time at 9:15 am before the morning service, and at 5:30 pm before the evening service.
+Each service is preceded by a short prayer time at 9:15 am and 5:30 pm respectively.

 7:30 pm & online